ibrahim-s/linkLibrary/readme.md

 *	Worth noting that creating the folder to host the data files in the home user directory, helps that all instances of the addon on the computer can share the same files or data base
 *	and choosing another path like dropbox for example, will give the user the ability to share the same folder or data base with instances of the addon on another computer that uses the same dropbox account.

+### Changes for 1.5 ###

+*	Now you can move a link from one library to another, and this can be achieved through popup menu, then Move link to menu item, then from the submenu there you can choose the library and press enter on it.

 ### Changes for 1.4 ###

-*	Now whhen closing an opened library, by the escape key or Cancel button
+*	Now when closing an opened library, by the escape key or Cancel button
 The focus will return back to the main window of libraries.

 ### Changes for 1.3 ###